 Betrothal of Jesus: Surprising New Perspective

-I am amazed at how many scriptures speak about Jesus as the bridegroom and his betrothal to the church.
+I am amazed at how many scriptures speak about Jesus as the bridegroom and the betrothal of Jesus to the church.

 I wanted to learn more and better understand Jesus’s teachings.
 Jesus often used marriage to symbolize his relationship with the church.
 He also used it to symbolize his relationship with the people of Israel.
 So, I started studying Ancient marriage customs.